websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

     </Context>
     ```

-    The example resource definition above is for a MySQL database named `lportal` that has a user named `root` whose password is `root`.
-Replace these values with your own.
+    Make sure to replace the database URL, user name, and password with the appropriate values.

 1. In a `portal-ext.properties` file in **[Liferay_Home]**, specify the data source: